gruvw/lang/specifications/specifications.typ

 = Philosophy and Purpose

+This section explains the philosophy and purpose of the #name language.
-// Briefly introduce the language's name, core features, and what sets it apart from natural languages and other constructed languages.
+It aims to describe the core values of the language and what sets it apart from natural languages.

 == Reason of Existence